keuin/crosslink/README.md

 # 1. CrossLink: rule-based intercommunicating framework for BungeeCord and Velocity

-CrossLink aims at bridging Minecraft chats and instant messaging platforms.
+CrossLink aims at bridging Minecraft chats and instant messaging platforms together.
-CrossLink is a refactor of legacy [BungeeCross](https://github.com/hit-mc/BungeeCross).
+CrossLink is a refactor of the legacy [BungeeCross](https://github.com/hit-mc/BungeeCross).
-Heavy rewrite has been made to improve software quality.
+Heavy rewrite has been made to improve the software quality.

-CrossLink treat every chat area in sub-servers of a Minecraft server group as separate *endpoints*.
-Different instant messaging software are different endpoints, too.
-Server operator create configuration files, which describes how the messages should be *routed* among distinct endpoints.
-This enables people from different Minecraft sub-server chats, even different instant messaging platforms, together, in a tidy way.
+CrossLink treats all chat areas in sub-servers of a Minecraft server group as separate *endpoint*s.
+Different instant messaging software are also different endpoints.
+Server operator creates configuration files, which describes how the messages should be *routed* among distinct endpoints.
+This enables people from different Minecraft sub-server chats and even different instant messaging platforms, chat together, in a tidy way.

-The routing is highly configurable.
-CrossLink does not care where the message comes from, and where it will ultimately go.
-The forwarding process is entirely controlled and defined by the server operator.
+Message forwarding is very configurable.
+CrossLink does not concern about where the messages come from, or where they will ultimately go.
+The forwarding process is entirely controlled by the server operator.
 Server operator combines **actions** like `filter by source`, `filter by content`, `replace by regexp`, `discard` and `forward` into **rules**.
-Finite rules line up a routing table.
-CrossLink forward every message according to the routing table.
-The combination of **actions** is versatile to help build a highly configurable message forwarding system among Minecraft grouped servers and instant messaging platforms.
+Some sequential rules line up a routing table.
+CrossLink forward messages according to the routing table.
+The combinations of **actions** are versatile to help build a highly configurable message forwarding system among grouped Minecraft servers and instant messaging platforms.

-Currently, only Telegram is supported.
-If you wish to link to other instant messaging platforms, implementing that protocol in a *standalone* program is encouraged, which could be linked to CrossLink via `psmb` protocol.
+Currently, only Telegram is supported as an instant messaging platform.
+If you wish to link to other instant messaging platforms, implementing that protocol in a *standalone* program is encouraged, which could be linked to CrossLink with `psmb` protocol.

 # 2. Environment Requirement